a7ul/blog/src/pages/graphql-auth/index.md

 GraphQL is a great way to build strongly typed, self documenting applications.
 One of the key concepts in GraphQL is that the server provides a single endpoint where it exposes all the data in a graph like structure that the clients can request from.
 Hence, our application needs to control who (authentication) can see and interact with what parts (authorization) of the data it provides.

 There are multiple ways to introduce authentication and authorization into our GraphQL application.
-In this post we will be design our GraphQL application security with the following characteristics:
+In this post we will be designing our GraphQL application security with the following characteristics:

-- **Declarative** - We define all the access control rules in the schema itself.
-This makes it easier to understand and maintain the access declaratively as the schema evolves.
-Effectively, our schema also becomes the source of truth for the access control rules.
+- **Declarative** - We will define all the access control rules in the schema itself.
+This makes it easier to maintain and understand access rules as the schema evolves.
+Essentially, our schema also becomes the source of truth for all the access control rules.
-- **Role based access control (RBAC)** - Allow users to access different parts of the data based on their role.
+- **Flexible Role based access control (RBAC)** - Allow different typeof users to access different parts of the graph based on their role.
-- **Deny first and explicit authorization** - Following the principle of least privilege, we would like to deny access to fields that are not explicitly authorized.
+- **Deny first and explicit authorization** - Our authentication system should be based on the principle of least privilege.
+Unless explicitly authorized all access should be denied.
 This is a good way to prevent accidental access to sensitive data.

-These could be implemented in any language that supports GraphQL.
-In this post, we will be using [Apollo](https://www.apollographql.com/) to see how we can implement these concepts.
+The concepts we introduce here could be implemented in any language that supports GraphQL.
+In this post, we will be implementing these using [Apollo](https://www.apollographql.com/) and JavaScript.

 # Authentication

 > **Authentication** is determining if a given user is logged in, and subsequently determining who the user is.

-Typically, when a request comes in, it goes through the following layers inside a typical GraphQL server:
+Typically, when a request comes in, it goes through the following layers inside a GraphQL server:

 ```mermaid
 flowchart LR